-1. Computation of grades
+Computation of grades

-- a.
-A numerical grade is given for the classroom portion of the course.
-Clinical and other assignments/projects must achieve satisfactory status for completion of a course. - b.
+- 1. A numerical grade is given for the classroom portion of the course.
+Clinical and other assignments/projects must achieve satisfactory status for completion of a course. - 2.
 Students having academic difficulty should make an appointment with their faculty.